 - 2 eggs

-Preheat oven to 375 degrees F. Coat a 9-inch by 13-inch baking dish with non-stick cooking spray.
+- Preheat oven to 375 degrees F. Coat a 9-inch x 13-inch baking dish with non-stick cooking spray.

-In a large skillet over medium-high heat, melt butter.
+- In a large skillet over medium heat, melt butter.
 Add onions and cook until caramelized, about 10 to 15 minutes.
 Stir often to prevent burning.

-In a small bowl, whisk together the eggs, heavy cream, and chicken stock.
+- In a small bowl, whisk together the eggs, heavy cream, chicken broth, salt, and pepper.
 Pour cream mixture over the cornbread mixture.
-Stir everything together carefully.
+Stir everything together gently.

-Transfer the dressing to your prepared baking dish.
-Bake for 30 minutes, or until top is golden and crusty.
+- Transfer the dressing to the prepared baking dish.
+Bake for 30 minutes, or until the top is golden brown and a little crusty.

-The cornbread will break down as you add other ingredients to the mixing bowl and stir.
-It's better to start with really large pieces and let them break down then start with small pieces and get mush in the end.
-You can always smash the cornbread up a little more if needed once everything is stirred together.
+- The cornbread will break down as you add other ingredients to the mixing bowl and stir.
+It's better to start with really large pieces so they don't turn to mush as your stir.

 - I use 4 boxes of Jiffy cornbread muffin mix to get 24 muffins.
 They're not overly moist after baking and work really well for this recipe.